pimcore/pimcore/docs/Development_Documentation/03_Documents/01_Editables/34_Table.md

 ## General

 The Table editable provides ability to define a table structure.
-With that, you can built tables for a frontend application in graphical way.
+With that, you can build tables for a frontend application in graphical way.
 Also, the Table editable allows you to add some predefined values.

 ## Configuration